Table of Contents

 Man and woman, child and adult, freedman and slave.
 All of them were equal in the eyes of God.
 They took care of one another.
 Each Christian shared what he had with his fellow man.
 It wasn’t easy, as evidenced by the rebukes and consistent reminders Paul wrote in his letters to the various churches he built.
 But the early Christian communities persisted.
-They devoted their lives to love each other and God, despite the struggles they faced.
+They devoted their lives to loving each other and God, despite the struggles they faced.

 This Christian communal love united the early Church.
-This unique characteristic primarily ensured the longevity of Christianity from those days to the modern day.
+This unique characteristic primarily ensured the longevity of Christianity from those days to the modern-day.

 Devoted to Jesus’ Message

 The early church was devoted to Jesus’ message.
-Peter, James, John, Paul, and the other apostles who knew Jesus’ life, death and resurrection, taught the early Christians about Jesus’ mission to save the world from sin.
+Peter, James, John, Paul, and the other apostles who knew Jesus’ life, death, and resurrection, taught the early Christians about Jesus’ mission to save the world from sin.
 They drew upon the sacred Old Testament texts and how Jesus was the fulfillment of the Old Covenant and the root of the New Covenant.
 They strive to live faithfully to Jesus’ teachings.